 - WGS welcomes joint concentrators from all disciplinary backgrounds—the natural sciences, the social sciences, and the humanities—and can be combined with a pre-med course of study.

 - Most WGS courses are conducted as seminars, with close, individual attention from faculty.

-- All WGS concentrators, joint and full, receive individual advising from the director and assistant director of undergraduate studies.
+- All WGS concentrators, joint and full, receive individual advising from the director and associate director of undergraduate studies.

 - All General Education courses taught by WGS faculty count for credit toward the WGS concentration or secondary field.